-If you already give to charity, it can get more money – without it costing you a penny.
+If you are already giving to charity, it can get more money without it costing you a penny.
 How?
 Through Gift Aid.
-Gift Aid lets charities reclaim basic rate tax.
-You have to be a taxpayer for them to do this.
+Gift Aid lets charities reclaim basic rate tax, but you have to be a taxpayer for them to do this.
+Find out more.

 Gift Aid on donations